 Gender is a complicated mix of our biological sex, how we like to dress and wear our hair, our interests, our identities, and what other people expect us to do based on their perception of our gender.
-How can we talk to kids about gender?
+In this post, I’ll address:

 When do we talk to children about gender identity?

-We probably started moments after their birth, with the first announcement of “it’s a boy!” or “It’s a girl!”
+You already have been!
+We probably started moments after their birth, with the first announcement of “it’s a boy” or “It’s a girl.”
 By 2 to 3 years, children begin to label themselves as male or female.
 By 3 – 4 years, they start categorizing things as “boy things” or “girl things”, and by 4, they may say “only boys can do that” or “girls never do that.”